KPL fixing scandal: Two domestic cricketers arrested

 Two more domestic cricketers were arrested on Thursday in connection with the Karnataka Premier League fixing scandal, taking the total number of those detained to six.
 Bellary Tuskers captain C M Gautam, a former Karnataka wicketkeeper-batsman and his teammate Abrar Qazi were arrested by the city Central Crime Branch, which is investigating charges of fixing in the last two seasons of KPL.

 Gautam and Qazi have played in domestic cricket and the Indian Premier League also.
-While Gautam, a seasoned Karnataka cricketer, who shifted to Goa this season, Kazi now plays for Mizoram.
+While Gautam is a seasoned Karnataka cricketer, who has shifted to Goa this season, Qazi now plays for Mizoram.

 The coach allegedly manipulated a game between Bengaluru Blasters and Belagavi Panthers last year.
 The KPL fixing came to limelight with the arrest of Ali Ashfaq Thara, who owned the Belagavi team..